-One thing should be very clear to the Irish diaspora.
-Despite widespread invoking of the diaspora as part of a modern globalised Ireland by two successive Irish presidents, by the Irish government when it seeks to use its diaspora for economic leverage, and by Irish Ambassadors as they seek to promulgate the idea of ‘the global Irish family’ if you don’t live in Ireland you can’t vote in an election or referendum.
+Even though the diaspora has often been discussed as part of a modern globalised Ireland by three successive Irish presidents, by the Irish government when it seeks to use its diaspora for economic leverage, and by Irish Ambassadors as they talk about the ‘global Irish family’, an Irish citizen who does not live in Ireland can’t vote in an Irish election or referendum.

 This democratic deficit sullies Ireland.
 We all saw pictures of Polish people in Ireland queuing to cast their vote in their last national elections.
 Extending the franchise to enable Irish citizens abroad to vote in general elections will not only make good this democratic deficit but also cement the relationship between Ireland and its diaspora for the future in an increasingly globalised, competitive and fluid world.

 We want to raise a debate about Irish citizens abroad having the right to vote for the Irish President, Dáil Éireann and in referenda in Ireland and throughout the diaspora.

 We have two parts to our campaign, concerning the Dáil and the Presidency.